 - Inhalers, EpiPen, and Diabetic meds can be carried with Dr.'s permission

 OTC: Must have a signed parent permission form and in original container.
 OTC will then be kept in Health Room.Prescription:

 - All presciption medication - must have written permission from health care provider on CSD form and have parent permission and will be administered by school staff and kept in the Health Room.

 - Inhalers, EpiPen, and Diabetic meds - can be carried by student but must have a signed parent permission form.

 OTC: If you want your child to carry, a parent/guardian permission form must be signed and be on file in the Health Room and must be in original container.

 **For your child's safety, please fill out health information form.
-There is a check box ( yes or no) to give permission to the School Nurse to administer Orajel, Visine, eye drops, and Caladryl Clear.**
+There is a check box ( yes or no) to give permission for the School Nurse to administer Antifungal cream, Orajel, Visine eye drops, and Caladryl Clear.**